Revolut Compared to N26

 N26 , being branchless, does not deal with cash or cheques – (but how often do you need to do that these days?)

 Joint accounts are not possible yet with N26 – but there are ways that couples can share an N26 card by using Google Pay or Apple Pay on separate phones (it works).
 (More about N26 and Joint Accounts )

 The N26 app also allows cheap international money transfers in more than 30 currencies.
 (They use WISE).

 You can also send money instantly to other N26 users from your phone without knowing their account details.
-N26 call this feature “MoneyBeam“.
+N26 calls this feature “MoneyBeam“.
 You can send up to €1000 to other N26 customers within a 24-hour period.

 N26 also has a feature called Spaces – which allows you to have sub-accounts for savings or separate spending pots.
 This is available on the “Smart Account” (€4.90 fee per month).
-You can get a free two month trial of 2 Spaces on the free Standard account.
+You can get a free two-month trial of 2 Spaces on the free Standard account.

 Apple Pay and Google Pay are supported by N26.

 N26 pays interest on savings in Germany – so that might be available in Ireland in the near future also.